jpujolf95/Video_Game_Project/README.md

 3. Run the data collection and preprocessing scripts.
 4. Execute the Jupyter notebooks for EDA and modeling.
 5. Explore the results and conclusions obtained from the analysis.

-## 8. License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as permitted by the terms of the license.

 ---